Jo-Minken/Practice/Interview/Ruby and Rails.md

 - Describe types of associations in Active Record.

 - What is Scopes?
-How should you use it?
+How should you use it?<br>
-  A scope is ActiveRecord query logic that you can define inside a model and call elsewhere.
+  A scope is ActiveRecord query logic that you can define inside a model and call elsewhere.<br>
   Defining a scope can be useful rather than duplicating the same logic in many places in the app.

   ```ruby